Thursday, January 15, 2026

 Sunday, December 12, 2021

-Ever need to quickly check the available space on your SQL Server drives?
-Here are a couple of handy SQL queries that can help you out.
-We'll explore using a dynamic management view and a system stored procedure.
+Ever need to quickly check the available space on your SQL Server drives without logging into the OS?
+Here are two handy methods to query disk space directly from a query window.
+We'll explore using a modern Dynamic Management View (DMV) and a classic system stored procedure.

 FROM sys.dm_os_enumerate_fixed_drives WITH (NOLOCK)